christiangroothuis/videocollege/README.md

 Log into the [videocollege site](https://videocollege.tue.nl/Mediasite/Manage) to start a session, which the extension will inject into the requests of this client.

-The chromium extension is not yet fully functional, since it doesn't support post request to the Mediasite API.
+The chromium extension is not yet fully functional, since it doesn't support post requests to the Mediasite API.

 Then run: